aleshaleksey/fansys23/skills.md

 - **Try again**: Yes. in this case this is a "secondary action".

 __WIS: Sense Motive__
-See through decption or gain some insight into the motive or state of mind of an entity.
-Usually this is through paying careful attention to wording, intonation and body language acombined with a thorough knowledge of philosophy.
+See through deception or gain some insight into the motive or state of mind of an entity.
+Usually this is through paying careful attention to wording, intonation and body language combined with a thorough knowledge of philosophy.
 No action required.
 This skill does not allow one to read an entity's mind (usually).
 - **Discern Deception**: Opposed vs "deception".
 - **Sense motive**: Gain insight into motive.
 Threshold = 16.
 - **Empathise**: Gain insight into emotional state of entity.
 Threshold = 12.